Introduction

 });

-Interval is a hybrid architecture under which business logic and secrets live within your infrastructure and the rendering of interfaces for your tools is handled by Interval.
+Interval is a hybrid architecture under which business logic and secrets live within your infrastructure and the rendering of interfaces for your tools is handled by an instance of Interval Server.

 The code that defines an action runs in your codebase and on your infrastructure.
 When you make a call to an I/O method (like io.input.text in the above example), the SDK sends a message back to Interval to render the appropriate UI for the person running your action.
 When a response is received by the SDK, it's parsed, sanitized, and returned to your function as a soundly typed value.